 The physician is reluctant to refer her to a hematologist, but I think she should be referred just to get an expert assessment and possibly other tests, even though she cannot have a bone marrow biopsy.
 Could more be done to help with diagnosis and determining what stage of cancer she is at, or if she has MGUS or smoldering multiple myeloma through a hematologist referral?
 What do you think?
-Do you have a particular view about the blood results?
+Do you have a particular view of the blood results?
 Are there any more interpretations to be had?
-Weirdly, the physician also says you have to do bone marrow biopsy to refer her to the hematologist.
-But my understanding is the physician refers to the hematologist, who then orders bone marrow biopsy, right?
+Weirdly, the physician also says you have to do a bone marrow biopsy to refer her to the hematologist.
+But my understanding is the physician refers to the hematologist, who then orders a bone marrow biopsy, right?
 I think they are just fobbing me off because she is old.

-Her blood report shows, total serum protein is 83, serum albumin is 27, serum globulin is 56, IgA is 1.12, IgM is 0.56, serum protein electrophoresis discrete band in gamma region, serum immunofixation monoclonal band of IgG lambda paraprotein band is 26.1, serum TSH level is 1.46, serum free T4 level 12.9, serum ferritin is 30, basophil count is 0.02, eosinophil count is 0, monocyte count is 0.4, lymphocyte count is 4.46, and neutrophil count is 2.71.
-Her platelet count is 166, MCH is 31.5, mean corpuscular volume (MCV) is 95.1, hematocrit is 0.37, and red blood cell count is 3.93.
+Her blood report shows, that total serum protein is 83, serum albumin is 27, serum globulin is 56, IgA is 1.12, IgM is 0.56, serum protein electrophoresis discrete band in gamma region, serum immunofixation monoclonal band of IgG lambda paraprotein band is 26.1, the serum TSH level is 1.46, serum free T4 level 12.9, serum ferritin is 30, basophil count is 0.02, eosinophil count is 0, monocyte count is 0.4, lymphocyte count is 4.46, and the neutrophil count is 2.71.
+Her platelet count is 166, MCH is 31.5, mean corpuscular volume (MCV) is 95.1, hematocrit is 0.37, and the red blood cell count is 3.93.